T20X/notes/C++MemoryModelObjects.md

 Implementations now generally outlaw using reinterpret_cast to violate strict aliasing, but allow representation casting to be done via unions.
 But even that is an extension, and according to a strict reading of the standard it is UB.
 I think that this is exactly the kind of thing that should have "implementation-defined" behavior rather than be UB.
 The difference is that usually implementation-defined behavior has bounds to how wild implementations can go, for example: "the resulting value is implementation-defined" vs. "is UB".
 It puts boundaries on how non-portable this code is.

 Permitting aliasing via unions would wreck performance, as you would never know when two objects of completely different types might alias.
-The C union visibility rule is highly controversial even within the C community; see e.g. https://gcc.gnu.org/bugzilla/show_bug.cgi?id=65892
+The C union visibilrwise be modified by the user, so the compiler can, with this constraint on memcpy, make assumptions about them (e.g. that thity rule is highly controversial even within the C community; see e.g. https://gcc.gnu.org/bugzilla/show_bug.cgi?id=65892

 static_cast<Base&>(d) obtains a potentially overlapping subobject, because every base subobject is a potentially overlapping subobject.
 It's then not permitted to use raw memory access to the underlying representation, as memcpy.
 The concept of "potentially overlapping subobject" is not with reference to another object.
 It's an absolute concept